Collegium Musicum (band): From 1969 to 1974

-The first lineup of Collegium Musicum consisted of three former members of the then-dismantled band Prúdy — Marián Varga (keyboards), Fedor Frešo (bass/vocals) and Dušan Hájek (drums) — alongside guitarist Fedor Letňan.
+The first lineup of Collegium Musicum consisted of three former members of the then-dismantled rock band Prúdy — Marián Varga (keyboards), Fedor Frešo (bass/vocals) and Dušan Hájek (drums) — alongside guitarist Fedor Letňan.
 This lineup did not last long and no recordings of this era are known of.
-Letňan was replaced by Pavel Váně, and the 1970 EP Hommage à J.S.
-Bach features Váně and the band playing two Varga compositions, the namesake homage and "Ulica plná plášťov do dažďa" ("A Street Full of Raincoats"), the latter of which Frešo and Hájek would receive co-writing credits for.
-Váně was replaced by Rastislav "Rasťo" Vacho as the band prepared to record their self-titled debut album.
-Collegium Musicum (1970) is divided into three compositions, with the final track "Concerto in D" being a reinterpretation of Haydn's "Rondo all'Ungarese" from his Keyboard Concerto No. 11, arranged by Varga.
+In early 1970, Letňan was replaced by Pavel Váně, guitarist of the Czech band The Progress Organisation, and the 1970 EP Hommage à J.S.
+Bach features Váně and the band playing two Varga compositions, the namesake homage to Baroque composer Johann Sebastian Bach, and "Ulica plná plášťov do dažďa" ("A Street Full of Raincoats"), the latter of which Frešo and Hájek would receive co-writing credits for.
+Váně was replaced by Rastislav "Rasťo" Vacho the same year as the band prepared to record their self-titled debut album.
+Collegium Musicum (1970) is divided into three compositions, with the final track "Concerto in D" being a reinterpretation of Joseph Haydn's "Rondo all'Ungarese" from his Keyboard Concerto No. 11, arranged by Varga.
 The musical style featured on the album would foreshadow the more progressive approach taken by the band on future records.

 The group toured small clubs in and around Bratislava for the next half a year with this lineup of Vacho on guitar, until he quit after wishing to continue his architectural studies at university.
 He would return in 1972 for the album Zelená Pošta (1972), but in the meantime, Varga and the rest of Collegium Musicum sought out another guitarist to replace Vacho via mutual acquaintances in the Slovak music scene.
-Guitarist and songwriter also formerly of Prúdy Pavol Hammel was asked, but he declined, instead pointing in the direction of one of his protégés who appeared on a recent album of his, František "Fero" Griglák.
+Guitarist and songwriter also formerly of Prúdy Pavol Hammel was asked, but he declined, instead pointing to a protégé who appeared on a recent album of his, František "Fero" Griglák.
 Varga was skeptical, knowing Griglák was only seventeen years old at the time and had only the Hammel album to his name in terms of recorded material.
-Despite this, an audition to join the group was presented to Griglák, and he passed with flying colors, allowing Collegium Musicum the opportunity to tour once again with a new lineup and to begin ironing out the compositions that would appear on their subsequent studio album, Konvergencie (1971).
+Despite this, an audition to join the group was presented to Griglák, and he passed, allowing Collegium Musicum the opportunity to tour once again with a new lineup and to begin ironing out the compositions that would appear on their subsequent studio album, Konvergencie (1971).